 Fast mini bikes for kids are here, and they can help you pass that same excitement on to the next generation in a safe, fun-sized package.
-After delving into the hottest mini-bike brands of 2020 and their latest offering, we’ve found the most family-friendly mini-bikes for sale.
+After delving into the hottest mini-bike brands of the year and their latest offering, we’ve found the most family-friendly mini-bikes for sale.

 We know that kids of all ages, 9-99, will likely get a kick out of these — so we’ve included a few big mini bikes in our selection that will also work for adults.

 Some of the electric-powered mini-bikes we’ve included will be a great alternative for an electric car for kids.
 They could even work to replace an adult electric bicycle if you want something more special.

 In a rush?
 After combing through offerings from this year’s hot mini-bike brands, we’ve decided that the Razor Dirt Rocket MX350 is the best mini-bike of the year.

 The 15 best mini bikes

 - Razor Dirt Rocket MX350: Overall best mini bike